 - Plain X-ray will detect the presence of radiopaque foreign bodies.

-- A plain abdominal X-ray will show 90% of cases of 'body packing' (internal concealment of drugs to avoid detection) but there will be false positives in 3%.
+- A plain abdominal X-ray will show 90% of cases of 'body packing' (internal concealment of drugs to avoid detection) but there can be occasional false positives.

 Suggested approach to viewing films